JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Gets whether to trim the leading space of a punctuation symbol at the start of a line.

 ```
-FUNCTION CTextPara2.GetTrimPunctuationAtStart () AS LONG
+FUNCTION GetTrimPunctuationAtStart () AS LONG
    DIM Value AS LONG
    this.SetResult(m_pTextPara2->lpvtbl->GetTrimPunctuationAtStart(m_pTextPara2, @Value))
    RETURN Value